Doctor insights on:

 When a person test positive for MRSA them tests negative how is it possible for them to test postive again?
 What precautions need to be taken?

 Incomplete: Eradication is common.
-We treat with phisohex, bacterium, bactroban, then we test the nares or the throat.
+We treat with phisohex, bacterium, bactroban, (mupirocin) then we test the nares or the throat.
 We can miss it if temporarily it is eradicated in the areas we test, or the load is less and we miss it from swabbing.
 Good hygiene, good hand washing is utmost in preventing spread. ...Read more

 My son carries the MRSA virus in his nose what precautions need to be taken around the other kids so they don't contract the virous?

 MRSA is a bacteria: If it was my son i'd try to decolonize him with bactroban (mupirocin) (mupericin) ointment into the nose twice a day for 7-10 days and hibiclens soap shower and shampoo daily for 10-14 days.
 To prevent spread he should not touch his face, then others.
 He should wash his hands or use hand sanitizer frequently.
 He should not share towels, clothing or personal hygene items with others. ...Read more

 I cared for pt w/ MRSA in saliva 2 days ago, on contact precautions, no mask required.
 She breathed on my face.
 Now I have a cold.
 Could it be MRSA?